serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 By adding QuickSearch attribute to FullName, instead of Firstname, grid will now search by default on Fullname field.

-But still dialog will show Firstname.
-For this, we need to make a change
+But dialog will still show Firstname.
+For this, we need to transform templates.

-First transform templates, and then make change below in PersonDialog.cs (in MovieTutorial.Script project, under MovieDB/Person folder):

 ```cs
 namespace MovieTutorial.MovieDB